William Henry Allen (engineer)

-William Henry Allen (1844 to 3 September 1926) was the founder of the company W. H. Allen & Sons Company Ltd.
+William Henry Allen (c.
+1844 to 3 September 1926) was the founder of the company W. H. Allen, Sons & Company Ltd.

 He was educated at Weston-Super-Mare and at Christ College, Brecon.

 He served an apprenticeship with Richard Neville and Company at their Wern Foundry in Carmarthenshire, who specialized in large colliery machinery and winding gear at its Llanelli works.

 During his years in Llanelli he became a proficient organist, playing regularly in the little local church.
 It was there that he fell in love and eventually married a local girl, Ann Pemberton Howell (1847–86) from the nearby village of Felinfoel.
 The marriage took place in June 1865 and their first born son, Richard William, later Sir Richard Allen, was born in Cardiff in 1867.

 It was in his native city of Cardiff that he managed his first foundry, but although scarcely twenty-one years of age, his ambitions were soon dissatisfied and in 1869 he became general manager at the Essex Street works of Messrs.
 James Gwynne and Co.

 His originality meant he wanted complete independence, and after eleven years he established the great firm associated with his name, in York Street, Lambeth, adjoining the London and South-Western Railway.
 Originally called W. H. Allen & Company, here he was successful in developing a distinctive high-speed steam engine and centrifugal pump, and in 1883, in conjunction with Dr. Gisbert Kapp, designed the first direct-coupled high-speed engine and dynamo set.
 The latter, after being fitted experimentally in the old twin-screw battleship HMS Devastation, initiated a long series of auxiliary power sets that gained the high esteem of the naval and mercantile marine authorities.

-The company made rapid progress, and the circumstance that the railway company were anxious to buy the freehold of the York Street site, enabled Mr. Allen to move his business to Bedford in 1894, and in making this fresh start he took into consideration the educational needs of his employees and their children.
+The company made rapid progress but the York Street site had limited space to expand the works.
+The railway company was eager to buy the land and so Allen decided to move his business to Bedford.
+In 1894 he established the Queen's Engineering Works on a site immediately west of the Midland Railway line in Queen's Park, an area named in commemoration of the 1887 Golden Jubilee of Queen Victoria.
+In making this fresh start he took into consideration the educational needs of his employees and their children.
 On their behalf, also, he set up organizations which anticipated the Workmen's Compensation Act and the old-age pensions legislation.